cyclejs-community/component-combinators/documentation/EFSM.md

 **TODO add Angular2 implementation**

 # Roadmap
+- the state machine keeps a journal of the modification of its model (history of update operations together with the transitions taken) for debugging purposes or else
+- implement exit actions for cleanup purpose
+	- will have to be specified in sync with the entry action (which probably creates the resource to clean up)
 - specify event queuing, back pressure and interruption policies
+- automatic events (i.e. immediate preemption or transient state)
 - isolate out the output of the state machine (command passed through sinks)
 - isolate out further the asynchronous actions to reuse a synchronous hierarchical state machine
 	- input -> EHFSM -> command request => command manager